Luis Rubiales: Former Spanish FA president appears before judge over complaint of sexual assault by Jenni Hermoso

-Former Spanish FA president Luis Rubiales has arrived in court to give testimony to a judge investigating the kiss on Jenni Hermoso at last month's Women's World Cup.

-The incident took place on the winners' podium of Spain's World Cup final victory over England last month in Sydney.
+The incident, which occurred at the medal ceremony after Spain's women's team won the World Cup in Australia last month, has triggered a furore over sexism in Spanish sport and society, and prompted protests similar to the "Me Too" movement.

-Rubiales, 46, has maintained that the kiss was mutual and consensual.
-After weeks of resisting calls for him to step down as president of the Spanish FA, Rubiales, already suspended by FIFA, finally quit on September 10.
+Rubiales, 46, insists the kiss was consensual, while Hermoso says it was forced on her.

+After weeks of resisting calls from players, politicians and women's groups to step down as president of the Royal Spanish Football Federation (RFEF), Rubiales finally quit on September 10.

+But he remains unrepentant, saying he acted with consent in a moment of celebration and joy.

+More than 80 of Spain's top female players, including the 23 world champions, have refused to play for the national team until there are changes in the RFEF management line-up and style.

+As he went to court, local media reported that women players, including the World Cup-wining squad, planned to continue their boycott of the national side until there were further changes in the federation set-up.

-But last week, prosecutor Marta Durantez Gil filed a complaint with the High Court against Rubiales after Hermoso told prosecutors that Rubiales kissed her on the mouth without her consent while holding her head with both hands.
+After Hermoso told prosecutors that Rubiales kissed her on the mouth without her consent while holding her head with both hands - a moment seen by millions on television - state prosecutor Marta Durantez Gil filed a judicial complaint.

-The prosecutor added a possible crime of coercion after Hermoso said she and her relatives were put under pressure by Rubiales and his entourage to say that she "justified and approved what happened".
+She added a possible crime of coercion after Hermoso said she and her relatives had been put under pressure by Rubiales and his entourage to say that she had approved what happened.

 Judge Francisco de Jorge is in charge of the investigation and will decide whether the case goes to trial.
 If it does, Rubiales could face between one and four years imprisonment if found guilty.